IBM-Cloud/nodejs-MEAN-stack/README.md

 1. Clone or download this repo onto your machine.
 2. Open a terminal prompt to the directory of your application.
-3. If you don't have a Bluemix account, [create a free one here](https://console.ng.bluemix.net/registration/).
+3. If you don't have an account, [create a free one here](https://console.ng.bluemix.net/registration/).
-4. Set your Cloud Foundry CLI tool's API endpoint to Bluemix: `bx api https://api.ng.bluemix.net `
+4. Set your Cloud Foundry CLI tool's API endpoint to: `bx api https://api.ng.bluemix.net `
-5. Login to Bluemix via the command line: `bx login`
+5. Login to your account via the command line: `bx login`
-6. Target your Bluemix ORG and SPACE  `bx target -o ORG -s SPACE`
+6. Target your account ORG and SPACE  `bx target -o ORG -s SPACE`
-7. Create the instance of Compose for MongoDB on Bluemix:  `bx cf create-service compose-for-mongodb Standard mongodb`
+7. Create the instance of Compose for MongoDB on IBM Cloud:  `bx cf create-service compose-for-mongodb Standard mongodb`
-8. Push your app to bluemix with `bx cf push`
+8. Push your app to IBM Cloud with `bx cf push`
 9. Done, the app should be looking like:<img src="ReadME-Images/live-app.png">